 Get ready to rumble at the super swanky 1Rebel gym, which offers a no-holds-barred approach to boxing.
 The ‘Rumble’ classes combine throwing punches with footwork, strength and cardio at a seriously fast pace, with no resting.
 According to the gym, it’s ‘survival of the fittest’, so bring your A-game and willpower by the bucketload.
 You’re going to need it.

 Not sure if you want to commit to the punch bag just yet?
-Try a pair of boxing gloves on for size at the London Fields Fitness Studio’s weekly boxing classes, where there’s no membership necessary, classes are only £5 and open to all levels of ability.
+Try a pair of boxing gloves on for size at the London Fields Fitness Studio’s twice-weekly boxing classes, where there’s no membership necessary and all levels of ability are welcome.
 The sessions concentrate on improving your technique with padwork and boosting your fitness with high-energy drills.